suniliitm/Publications/README.md

 ## 📚 Selected Publications by Topic

 ### 1. Defect Physics & Photovoltaics (CZTS/CIGS)
-*Not very time a prisitne single crystalline semicondctor can be for a solar cell application - CAFM studies lets you "sniff" the current at the the interior of the grains and grain boundaries*
+*Not very time a prisitne single crystalline semiconductor can be good for a solar cell applications - CAFM studies lets you "sniff" the current at the the interior of the grains and grain boundaries and tell you the story*

 * **"How different are CZTS grain boundaries?"**
     * *Scripta Materialia (2021)*